Jbleezy/BO1-Reimagined/README.md

 * Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time)

 #### Gun Game
+* Unlimited ammo
 * Unlimited zombies
-* Unlimited ammo
+* 2,000 health zombies
+* 2 second zombie spawn rate
+* Only sprinting zombies
+* Auto revive after 10 seoconds
 * Quick Revive disabled
 * Wall weapons disabled
 * Mystery box disabled
 * Mule Kick disabled
-* 2,000 health zombies
-* 2 second zombie spawn rate
-* Only running zombies
-* Auto revive after 10 seoconds
 * Win the game the game by progressing through all the weapons
 * Weapon order: pistols, shotguns, smg's, assault rifles, lmg's, snipers, explosives, wonder weapons, ballistic knife
 * Zombies will drop a gun increment powerup after getting 10 kills with your current weapon